Jiří Kajínek: Prison escapes

 On 18 January 1993, the prison warden, upon recommendation from the prison committee interrupted the duration of the prison sentence between 21 and 23 January 1993.
 Kajínek did not return to prison however and 4 months later committed the murders for which he received the life sentence.

 In July 1994, when Kajínek was being placed into the České Budějovice prison he escaped using the prisons rooftops.
 He was caught the same day after a guard of the prison chased him, though the exact chain of events that took place remains disputed.

 On the 11 September 1996, Jiří Kajínek tried to escape Valdice prison, where he was placed after his last escape.
 After a 20-minute search, he was found hiding on the roof of a single-story building.

 After his final sentencing, Kajínek was placed into the Mírov maximum security prison.
 On 29 October 2000, around 6:15 pm Kajínek managed to escape.
 During the prison escape, Martin Vlasák, a murderer and Kajínek's friend, was supposed to escape as well.
-However, likely because of a brief electrical malfunction, he was not able to and remained in his cell.
+However, likely because the prison guards opened fire on Kajínek, he remained in his cell.
 It is often erroneously reported Kajínek is the only person to have ever escaped from Mírov; however, in 1976 Jiří Staněk and two other men escaped from Mírov as well.

 On 8 December 2000, Kajínek was caught by the Rapid Response Unit in the apartment of convicted murderer Ludvík Černý, a member of the Orlík killers.

-Doubts about guilt
+Doubts about the guilty verdict

 The incident which incited the most widespread discussion about validity of Kajínek's guilt was his escape from Mírov Prison.
 In a 2017 survey conducted by Czech Television, more than half of the Czech public held the belief that Kajínek deserved a pardon.
 A smaller part of the public holds the belief that Kajínek was a victim of a conspiracy, such as him not being the true murderer.
 Courts have so far denied every attempt at retrial.

 A deputy prime minister of the Miloš Zeman administration and later a president of the constitutional court, Pavel Rychetský, during an interview in 2001 said, "If the murders were not committed by Kajínek, it was probably done by one of the members of the police", while also mentioning non-standard conduct of the police.

 In 2014, the wife of one of the victims, Eva Havlová, released a book titled Mého manžela nezastřelil Kajínek (My husband wasn't shot by Kajínek).
 The book focuses on the chain of events from her and the family's perspective, primarily focusing on strange occurrences that followed immediately before and after the murder, which she states were in place to protect or hide the true murderer.